BID Streets Scheme

 End date: July 2016.

-This two-year £1.6m investment programme is nearly at its end and has improved Liverpool’s business area, as well as the links between the commercial district and the retail core of the city.
+This two-year £1.6m investment programme has improved Liverpool’s business area, as well as the links between the commercial district and the retail core of the city.

 The Commercial District BID invested £1.1m in the scheme via a levy on local businesses.
 Liverpool City Council funded the remaining £500,000 and has worked with consultants and local business to design and develop the scheme.